Home

 The DeFi market is no longer only about high yields or speculative tokens.
 The strongest protocols are increasingly judged by revenue, liquidity, security, risk controls and institutional relevance.

 Hyperliquid shows the rise of high-performance decentralized trading.
 Aave V4 shows the need for better lending architecture.
 Stablecoins remain the liquidity engine.
 RWAs connect DeFi with traditional assets.
-BTCFi tries to unlock Bitcoin liquidity.
-AI-assisted security is becoming a new standard after the Zcash vulnerability.
+Robinhood Chain shows how fintech platforms can use on-chain infrastructure.
+BNB Chain’s new project shows that AI agents and high-speed execution may become major DeFi themes.

 👉 This is why DeFi news matters: the sector is becoming more mature, but also more interconnected and more exposed to systemic risk.